 Symptoms

-A hernia can vary in width from less than 1 centimeter (cm) to more than 5 cm (about 1/2 to 2 inches).
+A hernia can vary in width from less than 1 centimeter (cm) to more than 5 cm (or about 1/2 inch (in) to 2 in).

-There is a soft swelling over the belly button that often bulges when the baby sits up, cries, or strains.
-The bulge may be flat when the infant lies on the back and is quiet.
+There is a soft swelling over the belly button that often bulges when your baby sits up, cries, or strains.
+The bulge may be flat when your infant lies on their back and is quiet.
 Umbilical hernias are usually painless.

 Exams and Tests

-A hernia is usually found by the health care provider during a physical exam.
+A hernia is usually found by your child's health care provider during a physical exam.

 Treatment